zyedidia/micro/runtime/help/options.md

     default value: `false`

 * `scrollmargin`: margin at which the view starts scrolling when the cursor approaches the edge of the view.
+A value between `0` and `1` will be scaled to the buffer height.

 	default value: `3`